nikulukani/pycublasxt/README.md

 ```

 # Usage
-An instance of pycublasxt.CublasXt needs to be created and be used to specify the devices
+An instance of pycublasxt.CublasXt needs to be created and be used to specify the devices first.
 ```python
 from pycublasxt import CublasXt cublasxt.CublasXt()